Dana LeVangie

 Dana Alan LeVangie (born August 11, 1969) is an American professional baseball scout and coach, who was the pitching coach for the Boston Red Sox of Major League Baseball (MLB) in 2018 and 2019.
 Formerly a scout and minor league catcher, as an active player he both batted and threw right-handed and was listed at 5 ft 10 in and 185 lb.

 Early years

 A native of Whitman, Massachusetts, LeVangie graduated from Whitman-Hanson Regional High School in 1987; he then attended Cape Cod Community College in West Barnstable, Massachusetts (1987–1989), and American International College (AIC) in Springfield, Massachusetts (1989–1991).
 He was a catcher on the AIC Yellow Jackets baseball team for two seasons (1990–1991).
-As a senior, he batted .473 with 13 home runs and 87 RBIs, and was named 1991 Division II Northeast Player of the Year.
+As a senior, LeVangie batted .473 with 13 home runs and 87 RBIs, and was named 1991 Division II Northeast Player of the Year.
 He was selected by the Red Sox in the 14th round of the 1991 MLB draft.